 I had been thinking about teaching for a while.
 It’s really rewarding, but it’s hard to maintain focus with so many career choices in the industry today.
 I also miss traveling sometimes.
 It’s funny because part of teaching’s advantages is being steady in one place.

 What advice would you give to anyone looking to climb the ladder and reach greater opportunities in audio?

-Observe and learn from people that are in the position you want to be.
+Observe and learn from people that are in the position you want to be in.
 Pay attention and be present.
-Learn the science and concepts behind the gear however is best for you.
+Learn the science and concepts behind the gear, however, is best for you.
 Gear is a tool like a hammer.
 The objective is to nail it.
 Regardless of what kind of hammer or how it’s built you need to nail it.
-Network, anticipate problems, take care of all gear and keep clean organized cable boxes.
+Network, anticipate problems, take care of all gear, and keep clean organized cable boxes.
 In that order.